xianggebenben/pdADMM/README.md

-# Toward Model Parallelism for Deep Neural Network based on Gradient-free ADMM Framework
+# pdADMM: parallel deep learning Alternating Direction Method of Multipliers

-This is a implementation of parallel learning Alternating Direction Method of Multipliers(pdADMM) for the deep neural network problem, as described in our paper:
+This is a implementation of parallel deep learning Alternating Direction Method of Multipliers(pdADMM) for the deep fully-connected neural network, as described in our paper:

 Junxiang Wang, Zheng Chai, Yue Cheng, and Liang Zhao.
 Toward Model Parallelism for Deep Neural Network based on Gradient-free ADMM Framework.
 (ICDM 2020)